 Self-organizing multicast is designed to work with your existing software distribution packages.
 When you use self-organizing multicast, you can easily distribute software, even in WAN environments with multiple hops and low connection speeds.
 Self-organizing multicast uses HTTP for delivery from a Web site to a volunteer subnet representative.
-Management Suite's inventory scanner provides all the subnet information to the multicast service.
+Endpoint Manager's inventory scanner provides all the subnet information to the multicast service.

 When compared to conventional software distribution methods, self-organizing multicast significantly reduces the time and bandwidth needed to deliver software packages.
 Instead of sending a package across the wire for each device, only one transfer is made for each subnet.
 Bandwidth savings increase as the number of devices on each subnet increases.

 Ivanti® Endpoint Manager powered by Landesk supports multicast for Windows and Macintosh OS X distributions.
 Additionally, you can multicast OS provisioning images.